 Sri Lanka cultural triangle

-A Sri Lanka cultural tour never completes without visiting the cultural triangle of sri Lanka.
+A Sri Lanka cultural tour is never complete without visiting the cultural triangle of Sri Lanka.
 Sri Lanka’s cultural triangle is tucked away about 200 km from Colombo.
-Sri Lanka’s cultural triangle harbours a large number of Stupas, dagoba, palaces, gardens, Buddhist temples, statues and many other ancient structures.
-Usually, the cultural tour of Sri Lanka starts with a visit to Anuradhapura, which is the oldest capital of Sri Lanka dating back to the 3rd century BC.
+Sri Lanka’s cultural triangle harbours a large number of stupas, dagoba, palaces, gardens, Buddhist temples, statues, and many other ancient structures.
+Usually, the cultural tour of Sri Lanka starts with a visit to Anuradhapura, which is the oldest capital of Sri Lanka, dating back to the 3rd century BC.
 According to historical facts, the city was founded during the reign of King Pandukabhaya.
-The city was built as one of the most advanced cities at that time and it was inhabited by many thousands of people.
+The city was built as one of the most advanced cities at that time, and it was inhabited by many thousands of people.

 Exploring Sri Lanka’s culture and heritage beyond the cultural triangle